-The antennas used with this module must be installed to provide a separation distance of at least 20cm from all persons, and must not be co-located or transmit simultaneously with any other antenna or transmitter, except in accordance with FCC multi transmitter product procedures.
+The antennas used with this module must not be co-located or transmit simultaneously with any other antenna or transmitter, except in accordance with FCC multi transmitter product procedures.
 The ISM14585-L35-P8 Module has been designed to operate with the following antennas and gains.
 Use with other antenna types or with these antenna types at higher gains is strictly prohibited.